juliuskoskela/42-corewar/asm/README.md

 # Grammar and lexing rules

 Therefore, a grammar and some lexing rules for defining tokens are needed.
-An example following [the EBNF notation](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form), inspired by [this post about parsing RISC-V assembly](https://web.eecs.utk.edu/~azh/blog/parsingriscv.html), would be
+An example following [the EBNF notation](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form), inspired by [this post about parsing RISC-V assembly](https://web.eecs.utk.edu/~azh/blog/parsingriscv.html) that our current parser is based on, would be

 ```
 # Grammar